udayanshevade/Interactive-Neighborhood-App/README.md

 ## Installation:

 1. Download repository.
-2. Navigate to the dist/ folder.
+2. Install dependencies as specified in package.json: `npm install`
-3. Open command line.
+3. Run the build process: `grunt`
-4. Host a simple server.
+4. Navigate to the dist/ folder.
-  * execute `python.exe -m SimpleHTTPServer 8000` (or on any port of your choice)
+5. Host a simple server: `python -m SimpleHTTPServer 8000`
-5. Open index.html and enjoy!
+7. Open http://localhost:8000/ in your browser and enjoy!

 ## In-app Instructions: